DenJens/Hangfire.Documentation/background-processing/configuring-queues.rst

 .. admonition:: Queue name argument formatting
    :class: warning

-   The Queue name argument must consist of lowercase letters, digits, underscore, and dash (since 1.7.6) characters only.
+   The Queue name argument (since 1.7.6) can only consist of the following characters : lowercase letters, digits, underscores, and dashes.

 To begin processing multiple queues, you need to update your ``BackgroundJobServer`` configuration.